 The purpose of this research is the implementation of a Three-factor experimental design as a tool in Applied Statistics.
 In this case, it is used as the optimal definition of indicators of the effectiveness of meditation training and yoga exercise training in reducing stress levels and anxiety in students.
 Using this three-factor model three parameters were monitored: blood pressure, duration of sleeping, and smoking.
 This system of indicators is called a three-factor experimental design with two levels of variation (2^3) for the process of stress and anxiety.
 A way to obtain simplified models is using full factorial designs, which are important means to evaluate the influence of the factors on response.
 All 30 students have been randomly selected, in the three-factor experiment, and analyzed, and in each case, regardless of gender, the effect of the factors.
 The result obtained from these analyses using the three-factor experiment were very similar for all the respondents.
-By applying this model, it will show which has the greatest effect from the three factors blood pressure, duration of sleeping, and smoking, highest influence has a coefficient of factor smoking, then is hours of sleeping on response y (stress and anxiety).
+By applying this model, it will show which has the greatest effect from the three factors blood pressure, duration of sleeping on response y (stress and anxiety).
 This model is a systematic method to determine the relationship between factors affecting a process and the output of that process.
 In other words, it is used to find cause-and-effect relationships.
 This information is needed to manage process inputs to optimize the output.